 10 easy ways to reduce your energy bills

 Office equipment is the fastest growing energy user in the business world, consuming 15% of the total electricity used in offices.
-This is expected to rise to 30% by 2020.
 Annually the cost of running this equipment is around £300m in the UK alone and this is increasing every year.

 Making small adjustments to the way office equipment is used can significantly improve the working environment and save money.
 It is essential to promote the benefits of energy saving to the entire workforce in order to get the best results.